jackmaden/philosophybreak/src/pages/articles/absurdity-with-camus/index.md

 ---
 title: "Albert Camus on Coping with Life's Absurdity"
-description: "French thinker Albert Camus believed the myth of Sisyphus to be a brilliant metaphor for our everyday existence — and a perfect encapsulation of all intellectual endeavour."
+description: "French thinker Albert Camus believed the myth of Sisyphus to be a brilliant metaphor for our everyday existence — and a perfect encapsulation of all intellectual endeavor."
 image: "./camus.jpg"
 imageAlt: "Camus Sisyphus absurdity"
 imageSeo: "./albertcamus.jpg"